“Underneath your blackest emotions,

 And it can be enough.

-I know this because when my depression/psychosis is flaring up for hours, days, weeks, months, whether it’s a full blown episode or just some symptoms, sometimes all I can do to stay alive, to find the motivation, the inspiration, the courage, and strength to carry on, is grasp onto all the single happy or joyous moments throughout every day of my darkness & despair.
-Focus on the goodness that still does exist.
+I know this because when my depression would be flaring up for hours, days, weeks, months, whether it’s a full blown episode or just some symptoms, here and there, sometimes all I could do to stay alive, to find the motivation, the inspiration, the courage, and strength to carry on, was grasp onto all the single happy or joyous moments throughout every day of my darkness & despair.
+Focus on the goodness that still does exist until it would end and I would be happy again.
+I had this since 13 years old.

-To have random suicidal thoughts and urges that can appear suddenly for seemingly no reason.
+To have random suicidal thoughts and urges and depression that can appear suddenly for seemingly no reason.

 People say there’s no such thing as “normal.”